1) Pseudonymisation maturity

 Further reading: EHDS - technical requirements in detail →

-Pricing on request (depends on organisation size and scope).
-Optional modules are quoted separately.
+Price on request (depending on organisation size and scope).
+Optional modules are priced separately.

 After your message: a reply within two business days, then a free 30-minute intro call.